jdimpson/rpi-setup/README.md

+Collection of scripts and reference configs for setting up OS and software on a Raspberry Pi

 [backup-rpi-sdcard.sh](backup-rpi-sdcard.sh) Reads a block device (not just an SD card) and creates an compressed archive.
 If the image name you provide ends with .bz2, .xz, or .zip, it will compress them accordingly.

-[emulate-pi.sh](emulate-pi.sh) Takes a block device as an argument, treats it as a Raspberry Pi OS image, and attempts to run a shell via QEMU in `chroot`, so you can do things like install software or change settings.
-It's not a VM, just an process running in processor instruction emulation.
+[emulate-pi.sh](emulate-pi.sh) Takes a block device as an argument, assumes it is a Raspberry Pi OS image, and attempts to run a shell via QEMU in `chroot`, so you can do things like install software or change settings.
+It's not a VM, just a ARM process running under instruction emulation.
 Tries to autodetect 32-bit or 64-bit installations, and will work with physical devices (e.g. `/dev/sda`) and with loop devices (e.g. `/dev/loop0`).

 If you do want to use a loop device, make sure your `losetup` program support detection of partitions (the -P flag).
 For example: